 The kind of house you want to buy will largely be dictated by what particular stage in life you’re at.
 However, over the last year and a half, there’s one house feature that has been proving universally popular among house hunters of all ages and ilks - and that’s the option of having a garden.
+Not surprising after lockdowns which led to us all yearning to connect more with nature and get outside in the fresh air, finding simpler ways to spend our time with much of the world cut off from us for months and months.

-Last year, a YouGov survey revealed that a third of buyers looking to move in the next 12 months said that the pandemic had made having a garden more important to them, while 14 per cent said that having a balcony or terrace was more important to them now than it was before the covid-19 crisis.
+A 2021 YouGov survey revealed that a third of buyers looking to move in the next 12 months said that the pandemic had made having a garden more important to them, while 14 per cent said that having a balcony or terrace was more important to them now than it was before the covid-19 crisis.
 That same study also found that 26 per cent of people intending to buy soon are now looking for more green space because of the pandemic, with growing numbers looking to move away from urban centres and out closer to nature.

-The top garden purchases revealed!
+The top garden purchases are revealed!

 Further research, carried out by Quick Move Now and published in May 2021, revealed just how much money we’ve all been investing in our gardens since the coronavirus crisis kicked off - and it’s certainly interesting to see what in particular has been focused on.
 It might even prove to be the inspiration you need to get your own garden makeover project started.